jamesgrams/guystation/README.md

 * Updating GuyStation may give new and updated files root ownership, which may not be correct.
 * PC game extra files aren't deleted on update to a new rom.
 * There is a Samba delay sometimes, so you might not be able to launch a game immediately after updating ("No ROM found for game").
 Especially since updating uses the main server to process the request.
-* They may be an issue with setting multiplayer PS2 keyboard keys.
 * Updating a game files doesn't update save names, so the saves likely won't be read.
 This is by design, because if you upload a different game, you don't want it reading old files.
 It does create an inconvenience in some circumstances, however.
 * Speech input isn't played back.
 * EZ Config Issues